Breeze/breeze.server.node/breeze-sequelize/test/README.md

     npm link breeze-sequelize

-That way, you will run the test with your local breeze-sequelize code.
+That way, you will run the tests with your local breeze-sequelize code from the ../src directory, and any changes that you make to src are used in the tests.
+You only have to do the npm-link once.

 Finally build/install the test package:

     npm install